Loess Plateau: Restoration projects

 In 1999, the Chinese government launched the Grain for Green restoration project, backed by the World Bank and the United Nations, piloted at the Loess Plateau.
 The project banned hillside cropping and free grazing; farmers receive grain-and-cash subsidies to convert fields to grassland or forest.
 In the early 2000s, grain yields dipped, inciting debates over food security.
 The government later tweaked the scheme, and yields later recovered.
 The first Loess Plateau restoration project cost US$252 million, as of 2007.

-From 1975 to 2015, restoration projects in the Beiluo River Basin, southwestern part of the Loess Plateau, restored cropland into grassland and forest, boosting forest cover by about 18% and raising the basin's overall ecosystem service value by roughly 54% (about USD 3.2 billion).
+From 1975 to 2015, restoration projects in the Beiluo River Basin, southwestern part of the Loess Plateau, restored cropland into grassland and forest, boosting forest cover by about 18% and raising the basin's overall ecosystem service value by roughly 54% (about US$3.2 billion).
 From the program beginning to 2020, the Jinghe River watershed area observed reclaimed forest and grassland on the hills, which improved soil and water conservation and ecosystem services.
-Overall, it is estimated that forest cover increased by 15,000 km² from 2007 to 2017 on the plateau.
+Overall, it is estimated that forest cover increased by 15,000 km^{2} from 2007 to 2017 on the plateau.

 Between 2000 and 2024, the Loess Plateau changed to a warming, slightly wetter climate.